ostcrom/wordsquirt/README.md

  Python3 based text shortcut expander for macos.
 My grandfather used to call writing implements "word squirters".
 This program monitors your keyboard input until you type a trigger and keyword.
 Then wordsquirt erases the keyword you just typed and replaces it with your predefined text.
 Written in python3 for macOS.

 ## Requirements:
-Recent masOS with python3 installed. [https://docs.python-guide.org/starting/install3/osx] (python3 official macOS install doc).
-I recommend using the official python3 macOS install, I had issues building with homebrew provided python3.
+Recent masOS with python3 installed.
+I recommend using the official python3 macOS install ( https://www.python.org/downloads/ ), I had issues building with homebrew provided python3.

 ##Install Instructions: